-The antidepressant known as bupropion (Wellbutrin) may not be the best antidepressant for everyone.
-But for people experiencing sexual side effects from another antidepressant, it can be a (sex) lifesaver.
+The antidepressant known as bupropion (Wellbutrin) may not be the best antidepressant for everyone, but for people experiencing sexual side effects from another antidepressant, it can be a (sex) life saver.

-Below, we’ll explain how Wellbutrin works, whether it can treat sexual dysfunction and what other sexual side effects you may need to worry about.
+Below, we’ll explain how Wellbutrin works, whether it can treat sexual dysfunction and what other Wellbutrin sexual side effects you may need to worry about.
 We’ll also touch on some alternatives for treating low libido and erectile dysfunction (ED) so you can get back on top of your game regardless of what’s keeping you down.

 The side effects of bupropion are significant.
 They can include constipation, weight loss, dry mouth, nausea, headache, ringing in the ears, sore throat, loss of appetite, stomach pain, vomiting, uncontrollable shaking in your extremities and frequent urination.
 This medication can even affect your sense of taste.